-- Include payment coupon(s) for each tax bill being paid,
+- Please include payment coupon(s) for each tax bill being paid,

-- For property tax payments, write the tax season, S for Summer and W for Winter along with the parcel ID number on your check when paying taxes,
+- Include the parcel ID number and season paying, on your check memo when paying taxes,

-- Include the account # found on the invoice for water/sewer bill payments,
+- Include the account # (proper tax identification number) found on the invoice when making payments,

-- Place the invoice # on your check for all other payments,
+- Place the parcel ID # on your check memo for all payments,

 - Check payable to City of Grosse Pointe Park,